DeLyXHardiee/Image-Classification-With-Transfer-Learning/README.md

 ## Dataset Preparation

 ### Option 1: Use Demo Dataset
 The notebooks automatically download the Flowers102 dataset for demonstration if no custom dataset is provided.
+By default we fine-tune on the first 20 classes to keep experiments fast and reproducible; adjust `CONFIG['max_classes']` in the notebooks if you want to include more categories.

 ### Option 2: Custom Dataset
 Organize your images in the following structure: